cstenkamp/MastersThesisText/pandoc_markdown_base/4_0_results.md

 * Are human categories predictable from our extracted directions?
 	* decision tree performance
 		* Are the results comparable with those of the FB-Classifier?
+			* My Argumentation that the way Ager & Alshaikh report their accuracies it must be the case that they did that per class (see also Slack with Johannes!)
+			* Faculty
+				* does it cluster such that the Faculty is reconizable (->Fig 4.1) (`notebooks/analyze_results/siddata/decisiontrees_bestconfig.ipynb`)
+				* Can we get Faculty from shallow decision-trees (like \cite{Ager2018,Alshaik2020}) (->Fig 4.2)
+				* is that able to compete with state-of-the-art classification algorithms?
+"To see if it is possible to extract any kind of structured data from the unstructured course descriptions, a Neural Network classifier was trained on the dataset, classifying courses to the faculty they run under.
+Accuracy of that: (WO WAR DAS?!)"
+			* DDC
+				* decision-trees for that (`notebooks/analyze_results/siddata/decisiontrees_bestconfig.ipynb`)
+				* TODO: schaff ich's level 2 davon auch zu machen wie \cite{Alshaikh2020}?
 		* Do the extracted directions look any good if so (QUALITATIVE) -> \ref{fig:dims_for_fb}
 		  -> vorstellen in den results, interpretieren in discussion.